lawncegoh/HTTP-Server-Test/README.md

 6. The server should return the specified web page that you requested.
 7. HTTP request header will be present in your terminal.

-##Additional Comments: +
+## Additional Comments:
-I tried to solve the issue of handling at least 10,000 concurrent connections and serving at least 100,000 requests per second in the second file: `serverside1.cpp`
+- I tried to solve the issue of handling at least 10,000 concurrent connections and serving at least 100,000 requests per second in the second file: `serverside1.cpp`
 - What I tried to do in this new file was to implement multi-threading to help speed the process up.
 However, I have used my knowledge from both school and online research but this method seems to work only on windows.